digitebs/carpark/README.md

 # Carpark
-API that gives the nearest carpark for a given points in the map.
+API that gives the nearest available carpark for a given points in the map.

 ## Getting Started
 The project is written in _golang_ and can be started using `go build && go run`,